Yerikmiller/maricutodb/README.md

 15) <a href="#restore-a-backup">Restore a backup</a><br>
 16) <a href="#license">License</a><br>

-MaricutoDB it's a lightweight database manager with flexibility and easy to use. allow create, read, update and delete: database, tables, columns and rows that are saved as a JSON file *(CRUD)*.
+MaricutoDB it's a lightweight database manager with flexibility and easy to use. allow create, read, update and delete: database, tables, columns and rows that are saved as JSON files *(CRUD)*.

 Getting Started
 ---------------------